Photographer recounts facing Dallas gunman

 After graduating from high school in Austin in 2015, Clyde went into the U.S. Army.
 He served as an infantryman from August 2015 to February 2017 and achieved the rank of private first class, according to the Army.

-Clyde graduated from Corpus Christi community college last month.
+Clyde graduated last month from Del Mar College, a community college in Corpus Christi.
 He was recognized as an outstanding student at a ceremony in April, according to a statement from Del Mar College.

-Gabriel Wadsworth, who was stationed with Clyde at Fort Campbell in Kentucky, expressed shock at the news
+Gabriel Wadsworth, who was stationed with Clyde at Fort Campbell in Kentucky, expressed shock at the news.

 “Nobody knew that he would have done something like this,” Wadsworth told The Dallas Morning News.